MetaMask/metamask-docs/snaps/how-to/get-allowlisted.md

 For fields that you don't need to update, you can leave them blank or enter "N/A."
 When providing the new version to be allowlisted, you should also note whether previous versions of your Snap should be removed from the allowlist (effectively, replaced with the new version).

+## Restricted Permissions

+Snaps that request restricted permissions must be allowlisted before they can be installed by users in the MetaMask Extension.

+The following is a list of permissions that do require allowlisting:

+- `endowment:cronjob`
+- `endowment:ethereum-provider`
+- `endowment:lifecycle-hooks`
+- `endowment:page-home`
+- `endowment:signature-insight`
+- `endowment:transaction-insight`
+- `snap_dialog`
+- `snap_getLocale`
+- `snap_manageState`
+- `snap_notify`

+Any permissions not on this list are _restricted_ permissions.